justingrant94/projec2-Bobs-Burger/README.md

 **Character Show
 **

 The Character Show page is accessed by clicking one of the Character Cards on the Character Index page.
 This page is made by increasing the size of the character card and adding more information about the selected character.
-We realised quite soon after pulling the data the API was rather simple so we pulled the first episode when the character's first feature, the actor that is the voice of the character and also the hair colour of the character and also their occupation.
+We realised quite soon after pulling the data the API was rather simple so we pulled the first episode when the character's first feature, the actor that is the voice of the character added, the hair colour of the character and also their occupation.

 <img width="966" alt="Screenshot 2022-06-21 at 12 46 47" src="https://user-images.githubusercontent.com/73545574/175278336-517a7ef8-44ae-4c1d-a5f3-9f67f0bc0289.png">

-Below we pulled the id’s of the character and as I previously touched on the site stored characters, occupations, episodes and hair color which we wanted to display for the user if they were interested in looking up a user and also the wiki button at the bottom directs you to their own person wikipedia.
+Below we pulled the id’s of the acaharcrets and as I previously touched on the site stored characters, occupations, episodes and hair colour which we wanted to display for the user if they were interested in looking up a user and also the wiki button at the bottom directs you to their own person wikipedia.

 ![Uploading Screenshot 2022-06-21 at 12.51.17.png…]()
 <img width="618" alt="Screenshot 2022-06-21 at 12 51 27" src="https://user-images.githubusercontent.com/73545574/175278572-c84c0766-2cba-4fa8-90a3-157b61705e8e.png">